rpy2/rpy2/doc/source/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Low-level interface to R, when speed and flexibility matter most.
-Here the programmer gets close(r) to R's C API.
+Here the programmer gets close(r) to R's C-level API.